danielmitic92-ctrl/homework_daniel_2025/README.md

 # homework_daniel_2025
-This repository contains the homework for the 2025 course "Introduction to programming for biologists
+This repository contains the homework for the 2025 course "Introduction to programming for biologists"